 What are the exceptions?

-1) Landlords of a manufactured (mobile) home park can increase rent by the allowable annual amount plus an additional amount to cover local government levies and regulated utility fees.
+Landlords can increase rent by the annual allowable amount plus additional charges for local government levies and regulated utility fees. - Above-limit increases (RTB approval):

 What does allowable rent increase percentage mean?